 California flood sweeps cabins, cars down coastal canyon

-There are 3 comments on the The Republic story from 11 hrs ago, titled California flood sweeps cabins, cars down coastal canyon.
-In it, The Republic reports that:
+There are 3 comments on the The Progress story from Yesterday, titled California flood sweeps cabins, cars down coastal canyon.
+In it, The Progress reports that:

 More than 20 people escaped injury when a flood swept cabins and vehicles down a coastal canyon as the second in a trio of storms drenched California with heavy rain and brought more snow to the mountains.
 The dramatic scene about 115 miles northwest of Los Angeles came during a day of pounding rain in Southern California that caused flooding, rockslides and an avalanche warning.